KYOS

-KYOS (1480 AM) is a commercial radio station in Merced, California.
-The station is owned by the Stephens Media Group, through a subsidiary, SMG-Merced, LLC.
-KYOS airs a talk radio format on weekdays and plays oldies music on weekends.
+KYOS (1480 AM) is a commercial radio station licensed to Merced, California, United States.
+The station is owned by the Stephens Media Group, through subsidiary SMG-Merced, LLC.
+KYOS airs a talk radio format on weekdays and oldies on weekends.
 The offices are on West 19th Street in Merced.

-On February 29, 2016, KYOS was granted an FCC construction permit to move to a new site, decrease day power to 4,300 watts and decrease night power to 75 watts.
-It uses a single-tower non-directional antenna.
-The transmitter is on North Coffee Street in Merced, near California State Route 140 (Central Yosemite Highway).
-Programming is also heard on 250 watt FM translator K279BU at 107.3 MHz in Merced.
+The transmitter is sited on North Coffee Street in Merced, near California SR 140 (Central Yosemite Highway).
+Programming is also heard on low-power FM translator K297BU at 107.3 MHz in Merced.